The Pleasure-Purpose Matrix

 The issue wasn't its pseudoscientific vibe.

-Strategists need spiffy frameworks, but we can do better than sorting brands into predictable categories.
-So this week, I created a model based on data from 300 shoppers.
+Strategists need frameworks, but we can do better than sorting brands into predictable categories.
+This week, I created a model based on data from 300 shoppers.
 It’s got a stronger quantitative spine, but that’s not the important part.

 The Model